patrick-narciso/multi-steps-survey/README.md

 - Features must be segregated in use cases;
 - keys must be placed on secrets (for future envinronments cases);
-- Improve the Rollup config to reduce the bundle and prevent the user from needing a root div on their page;
+- Improve the Rollup config to reduce the bundle;
 - Coupling must be reduced to minimum;
 - Some project structural issues must be fixed;
 - Unit and integration tests coverage must be added/increased;